3 Effective ways to house train a dog

 If you see an accident about to occur on the floor, be stern with “no” and direct your dog over to the wee pad to finish their business.

 As your dog gets into the rhythm of things, you can slowly move the pads closer to the door ‘till you finally place it outside.
-Taking a soiled piece of paper outside will also encourage your dog to go there as they can recognise their own scent.
+Taking a soiled piece of paper outside will also encourage your dog to go there as they can recognize their own scent.

 Following the same principle of conditioning your dog to associate sounds with specific actions, you can use a bell to signal that it’s poop and pee time.